Singhprakash91/djnight/README.md

   [this is the description link](https://github.com/Singhprakash91/djnight)

-  this file has some 'variable' inline code.
+  this file has some `variable` inline code.

 ```html